hitontology/database/README.md

     ./compare
     ./diff

-Or even better, `vimdiff export/output/all.ttl /path/to/my/ontology/swp.ttl` from the base directory and then you can directly push the changes into the ontology repository.
+Or even better, instead of `./diff` run `vimdiff export/output/all.ttl /path/to/my/ontology/swp.ttl` from the base directory and then you can directly push the changes into the ontology repository.
+When the ontology repository is updated, go on the server, run `git pull` in the `ontology` directory and then in the docker directory:

+    docker-compose down -v
+    docker-compose build --no-cache
+    docker-compose up